Faculty of Law, University of Oxford: Oxford Pro Bono Publico (OPBP)

-The Oxford Pro Bono Publico (OPBP) is an organisation consisting of graduate law students and members of faculty to provide high-quality comparative law research, gratis, for lawyers acting pro bono around the world as well as promoting pro bono law in general.
+The Oxford Pro Bono Publico (OPBP) is an organisation consisting of graduate law students and members of faculty to provide comparative law research, gratis, for lawyers acting pro bono around the world as well as promoting pro bono law in general.

 Facilities

 St Cross Building

 The Law Faculty offices, together with the English Faculty, are situated in the St Cross Building, which is a Grade II* listed building completed in 1964 and designed by Sir John Leslie Martin (architect of the Royal Festival Hall in London) and Colin St John Wilson (architect of the New British Library).
 The St Cross Building is also home to the Bodleian Law Library.

 Bodleian Law Library

 The Bodleian Law Library was opened in 1964 and holds over 450,000 volumes.
 It is a Legal Deposit Library, allowing it to claim a copy of any printed legal material published in the United Kingdom or Ireland.
 It is also an official Documentation Centre for the European Union.